saraozn/tp/docs/UserGuide.md

 **:exclamation: Caution:**<br>

-* Remember to use the `listcust` or `listprop` command before using any commands that require a `INDEX` parameter!
+* Remember to use the `listcust` or `listprop` command before using any commands that require a `INDEX`!
 If not, the `INDEX` will be with respect to whatever is on the screen at the time of command input.
 * This applies to [Edit Commands](#edit-commands) and [Match Commands](#match-commands) as well.

 </div>